Home

 Perinatal management

-A well-prepared delivery room equipped with all necessary tools and staff including obstetricians, anesthetists, neonatal specialists, and surgical teams should be available during actual delivery.
+A well-prepared delivery room equipped with all necessary tools and staff, including obstetricians, anesthetists, neonatal specialists, and surgical teams, should be available during actual delivery.
 The prognosis of a fetus with gastroschisis can be significantly improved through optimal planning of delivery location and timing.
-A multidisciplinary team should be present to optimize conditions for the fetus immediately upon birth.36 In the development and course of gastroschisis, the eviscerated bowel and abdominal wall between the umbilical ring and the medial aspect of the rectus muscle suffer a temporary ischemic injury initially, followed by narrow defect pinching on the mesentery, causing secondary ischemic events, especially when the fetus is in awkward positions.
+A multidisciplinary team should be present to optimize conditions for the fetus immediately upon birth.36 In the development and course of gastroschisis, the eviscerated bowel and abdominal wall between the umbilical ring and the medial aspect of the rectus muscle suffer a temporary ischemic injury initially, followed by a narrow defect pinching on the mesentery, causing secondary ischemic events, especially when the fetus is in an awkward position.
 Due to pain and discomfort, the fetus moves, and the intestines float freely in an aseptic chemical environment.
 When the fetus moves into a prone position, blood flow is maximized, reducing or eliminating ischemic insult.
 During birth, pressure in the birth canal of a teenage primiparous mother compresses cord structures and the eviscerated bowel, further causing ischemic injury.
-Once the fetus is delivered, air swallowing and subsequent distention of the stomach push lots of air into the gastrointestinal tract, pushing out more bowel, stomach, and other organs, increasing intraabdominal pressure, and reducing ventilatory capacity.
-The exposed bowel loses heat and fluid and becomes susceptible to sepsis as there is no protective sac.
+Once the fetus is delivered, air swallowing and subsequent distention of the stomach push lots of air into the gastrointestinal tract, pushing out more bowel, stomach, and other organs, increasing intra-abdominal pressure and reducing ventilatory capacity.
+The exposed bowel loses heat and fluid and becomes susceptible to sepsis, as there is no protective sac.
 The prone position during resuscitation creates a right angle at the abdominal-gastroschisis angle, and transporting the baby from the delivery room to other areas may induce further stress.
 Therefore, we prefer our young, enthusiastic junior doctors to assist the obstetric and anesthesia teams in the delivery room and take charge of the baby immediately upon birth.
 Our experience with gastrointestinal secreto-motility disorders through various experiments has concluded that air in the gastrointestinal tract is detrimental to the antimesenteric blood supply of the bowel, affecting movements, secretions, or absorption, as the blood supply is circumferential from the mesenteric side to the antimesenteric side.
 For this reason, we treat patients promptly to prevent gas from filling the stomach and bowel, which is difficult to decompress effectively even with nasogastric tubes, especially for gas that has moved beyond the stomach.
-Rectal saline washouts10 ml/kg twice a day at the end of the bowel are only partially effective, as most disorders occur at higher levels in the rectosigmoid and left transverse colon regions.
+Rectal saline washouts (10 mL/kg twice a day at the end of the bowel) are only partially effective, as most disorders occur at higher levels in the rectosigmoid and left transverse colon regions.

 Surgical management

 The goal of surgical management for gastroschisis is to achieve complete reduction and closure, whether primary or staged, without causing further ischemic injury due to excessive intra-abdominal pressure or abdominal wall tension.
 There is a spectrum of management options in gastroschisis, ranging from bedside primary reduction and sutureless closure in small gastroschisis37 to gentle staged bedside reduction and closure using a preformed silastic silo.38 Recently, however, there has been a significant trend towards gentle staged closure, which has gained widespread acceptance.
 It is recognized that much of the mortality and morbidity in gastroschisis is related to complications associated with increased intra-abdominal pressure and decreased visceral perfusion.39 Careful selection of closure strategy for individual patients ensures optimal outcomes.40 Our preference is for immediate personal attention at the time of delivery, with preliminary assessment and preservation of blood supply to the gastroschisis bowel, ensuring no kinking or banding of the mesenteric vessels to maintain vascularity of the eviscerated bowel during resuscitation and stabilization.
 Procedures include nasogastric decompression at the upper end, a warm saline enema of 10 mL per kilogram body weight for rectal washout, rectal paracetamol suppository for analgesia, central venous access, followed by gentle reduction and primary closure using the umbilical cord to cover the defect as a one-stage procedure in small gastroschisis with minimal evisceration and no peel.
 Moderate to large-sized gastroschisis can be managed in the NICU procedure room using a preformed silastic silo with a spring-loaded base.
 This involves daily or alternate-day gradual reduction of the contents and sutureless closure of the defect at the final session without anesthesia.
 In cases of small defects, local anesthesia infiltration to extend the defect laterally or vertically aids in reducing the rare dumbbell variety of gastroschisis, which narrows in the middle and expands at both ends to achieve closure.
-The basis of all atresia, stenosis, and segmental dilatation spectrum involves vascular accidents, some of which can be prevented.41 We avoid general anesthesia in the majority of cases, as we believe it adversely affects the rapidly developing central and autonomous nervous systems, potentially contributing to colorectal and allied Hirschsprung’s disorders.
+The basis of all atresia, stenosis, and segmental dilatation spectrum involves vascular accidents, some of which can be prevented.41 We avoid general anesthesia in the majority of cases, as we believe it adversely affects the rapidly developing central and autonomic nervous systems, potentially contributing to colorectal and allied Hirschsprung’s disorders.

 Post-operative management

-The greatest relief provided by delayed silastic preformed silo is freedom from physiological abdominal pressure monitoring via invasive methods such as bladder catheter, intragastric and arterial pressure measurements, and central venous pressure.
+The greatest relief provided by a delayed silastic preformed silo is freedom from physiological abdominal pressure monitoring via invasive methods such as bladder catheterization, intragastric and arterial pressure measurements, and central venous pressure.
 Apart from very premature babies on ventilation, blood gas monitoring is rarely required.
-Similar to how surfactant aids pulmonary function, we believe that warm saline, glycerin suppositories, or Gastrograffin enemas act as local surfactants for the hindgut, resolving secretory and excretory abnormalities.
+Similar to how surfactant aids pulmonary function, we believe that warm saline, glycerin suppositories, or Gastrografin enemas act as local surfactants for the hindgut, resolving secretory and excretory abnormalities.
 As the abdomen stretches over the first several days after closure, compliance usually improves, leading to reduced inspiratory pressures and decreased oxygen requirements.
 We prefer to initiate oral feeds as early as possible, starting with an oral rehydration solution or balanced solution in the initial phase, which is well tolerated, followed by diluted feeds and then full feeds to promote gastrocolic reflux.
-Simultaneously, rectal stimulation with warm normal saline three times a day aids by hydrodistending the ano-recto-colic junction, facilitating relaxation and reflux to decompress gas if not meconium.
+Simultaneously, rectal stimulation with warm normal saline three times a day aids by hydrodistending the ano-recto-colic junction, facilitating relaxation and reflux to decompress gas, if not meconium.
 Early-onset infection in gastroschisis is rare.
-Excessive antibiotic exposure in neonates increases the risk of necrotizing enterocolitis and mortality.42,43 A multi-institutional review demonstrated that sutureless abdominal wall closure in neonates with gastroschisis was associated with reduced use of general anesthesia, antibiotics, surgical site/deep space infections, and decreased ventilator time.44 Prematurity and birth weight are significant predictors of length of stay in patients with uncomplicated gastroschisis.45
+Excessive antibiotic exposure in neonates increases the risk of necrotizing enterocolitis (NEC) and mortality.42,43 A multi-institutional review demonstrated that sutureless abdominal wall closure in neonates with gastroschisis was associated with reduced use of general anesthesia, antibiotics, surgical site/deep space infections, and decreased ventilator time.44 Prematurity and birth weight are significant predictors of length of stay in patients with uncomplicated gastroschisis.45

 Post-operative complications

-Causes of perioperative mortality related to the closure of the abdominal wall defect itself include the development of necrotizing enterocolitis, sepsis from silo-related abdominal wall infections, and the acute effects of increased intra-abdominal pressure on visceral perfusion, venous return, and pulmonary function.
+Causes of perioperative mortality related to the closure of the abdominal wall defect itself include the development of NEC, sepsis from silo-related abdominal wall infections, and the acute effects of increased intra-abdominal pressure on visceral perfusion, venous return, and pulmonary function.
 Abdominal compartment syndrome used to be a significant complication but has become almost nonexistent since we switched to using bedside preformed silos and avoiding general anesthesia, except for preterm babies requiring ventilation who may experience problems such as oxygen toxicity and barotrauma-related complications.
-Total parenteral nutrition-related liver disease and cholestasis complications may be reduced by cyclical administration of TPN, addition of taurine, avoidance of sepsis, and reduction of copper and manganese.
+Total parenteral nutrition-related liver disease and cholestasis complications may be reduced by cyclical administration of TPN, the addition of taurine, avoidance of sepsis, and reduction of copper and manganese.
 Early initiation of partial enteral feedings is perhaps the most critical factor in avoiding this serious complication.46 The combination of gastroschisis and Hirschsprung’s disease has been reported and may be mistaken for routine dysmotility.47

 Immediate outcome and prognosis

-Current mortality rates reported for gastroschisis are 5–10%.
-For prognosis, gastroschisis can be divided into low and high-risk groups.
-Among gastroschisis cases, 20–30% of patients with intestinal atresia, stenosis, or perforation constitute a higher-risk group with a mortality rate of approximately 30%.
+Current mortality rates reported for gastroschisis are 5%–10%.
+For prognosis, gastroschisis can be divided into low- and high-risk groups.
+Among gastroschisis cases, 20%–30% of patients with intestinal atresia, stenosis, or perforation constitute a higher-risk group with a mortality rate of approximately 30%.
 Patients without these complicating features have nearly 100% survival.
 Recently, a study comparing and evaluating the utility of three different risk stratification scores for gastroschisis neonates—simple/complex gastroschisis, gastroschisis prognostic score, and risk stratification index—has been conducted.
 These are three easily obtainable risk stratification scores for predicting outcomes in gastroschisis patients; however, their predictive ability did not show a statistical difference in this study.
-The Gastroschisis risk stratification index appeared to perform moderately well in predicting mortality.48 Another study has examined predictive risk factors for protracted intestinal failure.49
+The gastroschisis risk stratification index appeared to perform moderately well in predicting mortality.48 Another study has examined predictive risk factors for protracted intestinal failure.49

 Medium- and long-term management

 Gastrointestinal mucosal and muscular dysfunction, prolonged TPN dependence, and the concomitant development of cholestatic liver disease characterize a subset of patients with a much poorer prognosis.
-The coexistence of multiple intestinal atresia and short bowel syndrome with gastroschisis is not uncommon, occurring in 5–25% of cases.
+The coexistence of multiple intestinal atresia and short bowel syndrome with gastroschisis is not uncommon, occurring in 5%–25% of cases.
 Recurrent operations for adhesive obstruction, anastomotic dysfunction, and persistent bowel dysmotility and dilatation are common in these patients.
-The development of necrotizing enterocolitis (NEC) and subsequent stricture formation, as well as catheter-related sepsis, can occur.
+The development of NEC and subsequent stricture formation, as well as catheter-related sepsis, can occur.
 Delayed onset of enteral feeds and development of TPN-related liver disease can precipitate NEC.
 The incidence of NEC may be lower in patients with gastroschisis fed with maternal breast milk than in those fed with commercial formulas.
 Gastroesophageal reflux, adhesive bowel obstruction, volvulus, and abdominal wall hernias are observed but decrease with age.
 Pulmonary complications in preterm babies and concerns regarding growth and development in preterm and intrauterine growth-restricted babies are also notable but typically improve over time.
-Mothers who had complex gastroschisis requiring massive intestine resection experienced severe vitamin B12 deficiency and macrocytic anemia.46 Ultra-short bowel syndrome secondary to gastroschisis may necessitate interventions such as intestinal plication, bowel lengthening procedures, intestinal transplant, bridging liver transplant, or combined liver and intestinal transplant in the long term, especially for babies with complex gastroschisis who underwent extensive bowel loss or resection due to ischemia-related complications.50 Long-term evaluation in pediatrics must necessarily address growth and development, both of which pose real challenges in operated gastroschisis patients.51
+Mothers who had complex gastroschisis requiring massive intestinal resection experienced severe vitamin B12 deficiency and macrocytic anemia.50 Ultra-short bowel syndrome secondary to gastroschisis may necessitate interventions such as intestinal plication, bowel lengthening procedures, intestinal transplant, bridging liver transplant, or combined liver and intestinal transplant in the long term, especially for babies with complex gastroschisis who underwent extensive bowel loss or resection due to ischemia-related complications.51 Long-term evaluation in pediatrics must necessarily address growth and development, both of which pose real challenges in operated gastroschisis patients.52

 Conclusions